jawa-the-hutt/nativescript-vue-dynamo/README.md

 Because we are plugging into `Vue-Router`, many of the same programmatic navigation aides available there should be usable within `Nativescript-Vue`.
 So things like `route.push()` and `route.back()` should work.
 Others may not and if you find something that is not working, please submit an issue.

+In the example above, we are providing two different ways to route within the `$goTo` navigation aide.
+Refer to the Navigation Aides section below for more information about this function.
-In the example above, we are providing a route parameter named `routeHistoryName`.
-This parameter is required and is used in the same way as the component parameter shown earlier.
-We need to be able to track where we are within the app at any given time and if you don't supply it, this package will not work.
+The first passes straight parameters and the second passes an object that should look similiar to something you pass for a `route.push` with `vue-router`.
+The second parameter is the `routeHistoryName` in the first example and in the second, we explicitly list it out as a `params` item.
+The `routeHistoryName` parameter is required and is used in the same way as the parameter in the `Dynamo` component shown earlier.
+We have to be able to track where we are within the app at any given time and if you don't supply it, this package will not work.

 ### Child routes